 Tuesday, Day 2 Jacks down at Delta Marina

 This day we scratched plans to go fishing.
 I took Wifey to the surgeon for a consultation and it looked like major back surgery come February.
-Dean went to the wine country with his half-brother, Craig, and Craig’s daughter, Breanne.
+Dean went to the wine country with his step-brother, Craig, and Craig’s daughter, Breanne.
 They must have had a grand time because as I wrote this after 1900 they were still out there somewhere.
 They had a designated, paid driver and that was good to know.

 Wednesday, Day 3

 Damn kids!
 Sometime after I had gone to sleep, Dean called to say they all slept in the car as the driver streaked through Rio Vista – as if the driver was never told that Dean would be dropped off at the coach.
 (There was something fishy in that tale – perhaps they were so blitzed that they didn’t want to face dear ‘ol Dad?)
-They wound up in Stockton for the night and Dean said he’d be home about 0630 to go fishing after spending the night at Craig’s home.
+They wound up in Stockton for the night and Dean said he’d be back about 0630 to go fishing after spending the night at Craig’s home.

 The 0630 promise was likely slept through as I didn’t hear a word ‘til after 0700 as Dean was just leaving Stockton.
 I was left wondering if our kids were sophisticated wine connoisseurs who enjoyed tasting the fine wines of Napa Valley, or perhaps simply a couple of winos.
 At that point I was inclined to think the latter.
 But at least I finally heard from my son when he faced this new world through bloodshot eyes – as if waking up to four more years of Obama wasn’t bad enough!